-Race will start in Daventry on June 7, and finish in London on June 11
+Race will start in Framlingham, Suffolk and a finish in Colwyn Bay, Wales.

 The international women’s peloton comes to the UK in June for the fifth edition of the Ovo Energy Women’s Tour.